Lacy quickened her pace.

 “Were not my imagination.”
 Her mission in Timberline to learn more about the mystery swirling around the art left by her mother might have her imagination working overtime—but not about ghosts.

 “I tell you, someone followed me.”
 She raised her voice half an octave.
 Helpful or not, he could keep his condescending attitude.

 “Okay, okay.”
 The smile fell away, and his brow wrinkled.
 “Would you like me to walk with you?”

-Shaking her head and pointing toward the Grand View Hotel, she said, “That won’t be necessary.
+Shaking her head and pointing toward the Grand View, she said, “That won’t be necessary.
 I can see the hotel from here.
 Thank you, anyway.”
-She returned the purse strap to her shoulder and glanced into his face when she passed him.
-Concerned?
-Interested?
+She slung the purse strap over her shoulder and glanced into his face when she passed him.
+Concern?
+Interest?
 “I appreciate your consideration and help.”
 She wilted under his gaze.
 “Have a nice evening.”

 Thin-soled sandals didn’t help her wobbly knees on the cobbled cement, scored to look like stone, when she attempted to walk away with an air of confidence.
 The last glimpse of the stranger’s attractive face left her weak-kneed like her fear of assault earlier.
-She wanted to get back to the hotel and hide her head under the covers.
+She wanted to get back to her room and hide her head under the covers.

 As she moved farther from the distant music, no echoing footsteps followed her.
 But then, she didn’t hear his steps receding either.
 She was certain she’d heard steps in the alley earlier, and she was certain the intriguing stranger now watched her.

 When she reached the hotel and climbed the steps, she took hold of the ornate, brass door handle and glanced back down the street.
 The man had vanished.
 Her shoulders sagged with a momentary wash of disappointment.
 Okay, so maybe he didn’t watch her safely to the hotel.
 The steps behind her in the alley had been real enough, not the echo of her own shoes hitting the bricks, whether he believed her or not.